 Call Our Lexington Personal Injury Lawyers for a Free Consultation

 We want you to have all the information you need to make a decision about your case that is in your best interest.
-Contact Minner Vines Moncus Injury Lawyers at our office or call (859) 550-2900 to request a free consultation with a Kentucky personal injury attorney.
+Contact Minner Vines Injury Lawyers, PLLC at our office or call (859) 550-2900 to request a free consultation with a Kentucky personal injury attorney.
 We will answer your questions, explain your legal rights, and give you an honest assessment of your case.